10 systems seeking supply chain talent

 Note: This is not an exhaustive list.
 Job listings were compiled from job seeker websites.
 Hospitals and health systems are in alphabetical order.

-1. Bon Secours Mercy Health (Mechanicsville, Va.) is seeking a supply chain technician.
+1. HCA Healthcare (Margate, Fla.) is seeking a supply chain equipment coordinator.

-2. Bon Secours Mercy Health (Portsmouth, Va.) is seeking a supply chain technician.
+2. HCA Healthcare (Overland Park, Kan.) is seeking a supply chain technician.

-8. HCA Healthcare (Port St. Lucie, Fla.) is seeking a catheterization lab supply chain coordinator.
+7. Mosaic Life Care (St. Joseph, Mo.) is seeking a supply chain logistics manager.

-9. NYU Langone Health (New York City) is seeking a clinical supply chain coordinator.
+9. Trinity Health (Fresno, Calif.) is seeking an administrative specialist in supply chain management.